aeknt/bashbox/README.md

 This isnt intended to be really posix, it is missing lot of things from posix and some things behave differently.

-# bashbox-bin
+# bxmerge
-merge things in bin/ to one executable script
+merge things in bin/ to one executable script or lib

 needs git, and bash and coreutils (tested only with gnu and freebsd ones)

-# bashbox-lib
-merge things on bin/ to one sourceable library called "bxlib"

-wip

-# bashbox-include
-same as bashbox-lib but include code at start of another selected script

-wip
+options (can be combined):

+	bin - make executable binary

+	fast-bin - same but unformated

+	lib - make sourceable library

+	fast-lib - same but unformated

 # contributing
 if you want contribute, **do not edit "bashbox/bxlib" file, its just automerged file, edit things in /bin or bashbox-bin/-lib/-include.**